+Figure 6.10.2.2-3: Indirect method for calculating the packet loss rate for the gNB to AS segment, where an X sign means the corresponding packet is lost.

+Once the packet loss rate for the gNB to the AS segment is estimated, a similar formulation can be used to derive the number of PDUs that the UE can drop to meet a minimum reconstruction success probability at the AS.

 The above assumes that the extra PDUs dropped at the RAN are not taken as signals of network congestion.
 Network congestion can occur in the upstream network segment, at the RAN or in the downstream network segment.

 NOTE 4: It is FFS under what conditions the RAN can drop extra PDUs considering network congestion in the upstream network segment, at the RAN or in the downstream network segment.